lukejagodzinski/meteor-astronomy-docs/docs/size_validators.md

 Validators.gt(size);
 ```

 The `gt` validator takes a number as the first argument and its function is to check whether a value of a field is greater than the `size`.
 Where `size` is the first argument of the validator.
-It can also works with fields of the `Date` type and other types that are comparable with numbers.
+It can also work with fields of `Date` type and other types that are comparable with numbers.

 **gte**